What is the primary difference between the rough endoplasmic reti... | Channels for Pearson+

 B

-The RER is found only in animal cells, while the SER is found only in plant cells.
+The rough ER is found only in animal cells, while the smooth ER is found only in plant cells.

 C

-The RER is involved in lipid synthesis, while the SER is involved in protein synthesis.
+The rough ER is involved in lipid synthesis, while the smooth ER is involved in protein synthesis.

 D